How do I get the perfect core picture?

 Obviously for different models of camera these settings may be in different spots on the camera, but this, in principle, should work for any camera you have.

 Feel free to print this guide, laminate it, and put it somewhere visible in your workspace for every new employee to follow to get the best results and extract the most meaningful data from your images.

 If you are interested to learn how to best capture the best core tray photographs with absolute consistency every time, within your budget, feel free to read this article: 3 Best Ways of Photographing Your Core Within Small, Medium & Big Budgets.

-One of the market leaders in Core Imagery software today is Imago, helping you capture, automatically catalog your images and then connect and learn from them with your entire team using cloud and machine learning intelligence.
+One of the market leaders in core imagery software today is Imago, helping you capture and automatically catalog your images, and then connect and learn from them with your entire team using cloud and machine learning intelligence.

-No need to remove the camera from your photography stand, and speeds up the process.
+No need to remove the camera from your photography stand, so it helps speed up the process.